onnlucky/hotel/readme.txt

 # TODO

-start simple module system ... add files/sockets/servers first
+make run.tl into boot.tl, start standard library, add -boot option, pass all others to boot

 add a "static" layer, where the symbol table, gc, and mainloops+locks live allow multiple vm's per loop, and muliple loops per vm (io and gui loops...) handle when to exit...